 must, at a minimum, point to evidence that supports at least one of the following two propositions: (1) Defendants continued their investigation of [the plaintiff] despite the fact that they knew or should have known that he was innocent; or (2) Defendants used investigative techniques that were so coercive and abusive that they knew or should have known that those techniques would yield false information.

 263 F.3d at 1076.
 Stated another way, “[t]o prevail on a § 1983 claim of deliberate fabrication, a plaintiff must prove that (1) the defendant official deliberately fabricated evidence and (2) the deliberate fabrication caused the plaintiff's deprivation of liberty.”
 Spencer v.
 Peters, 857 F.3d 789, 798 (9th Cir.
 2017) (citations omitted).
 To establish the second element of causation, the plaintiff must show “that (a) the act was the cause in fact of the deprivation of liberty, meaning that the injury would not have occurred in the absence of the conduct; and (b) the act was the ‘proximate cause’ or ‘legal cause’ of the injury, meaning that the injury is of a type that a reasonable person would see as a likely result of the conduct in question.”
 Spencer, 857 F.3d at 798 (citations omitted).
 In Richards, the court said that rather than a but-for causation standard, the appropriate standard of causation is the “materiality causation standard,” under which causation is established if the plaintiff “can show a reasonable likelihood that the allegedly fabricated [] evidence could have affected the judgment of the jury.”
 Richards, 39 F.4th at 573-74; see Caldwell v.
-City & Cnty. of San Francisco, 889 F.3d 1105, 1115 (9th Cir.
+City & County of San Francisco, 889 F.3d 1105, 1115 (9th Cir.
 2018) (“[P]laintiff need not be convicted on the basis of the fabricated evidence to have suffered a deprivation of liberty—being criminally charged is enough.”).

 Inaccuracies in an investigative report do not all give rise to a constitutional claim.
 “Mere carelessness is insufficient, as are mistakes of tone.
 Errors concerning trivial matters cannot establish causation, a necessary element of any § 1983 claim.
 And fabricated evidence does not give rise to a claim if the plaintiff cannot show the fabrication actually injured her in some way.”
 Spencer, 857 F.3d at 798 (citations and internal quotations omitted); see also O’Doan v.
 Sanford, 991 F.3d 1027, 1046 (9th Cir.
 2021) (following Devereaux v.
 Abbey, but noting that “a minor discrepancy” is not fabrication).